nytegoth1/vue-tmdb-mpa/README.md

 # Features
 Fully Searchable.
-Drill in to view Bio of Film.
+Drill in to view Bio of Film.<br>
-Official Trailers from Youtube.
+Official Trailers from Youtube.<br>
-Add to Favorites, View Favorites.
+Add to Favorites, View Favorites.<br>
 Ollama Chat.
 (Must have Ollama installed.)
-Using model: 'llama3.2'.
+Using model: 'llama3.2'.<br>
-Drill into to Actor with bio, and films they have appeared in.
+Drill into to Actor with bio, and films they have appeared in.<br>

 <br><br>